-The following criteria are recommended for the selection of the AA:
+The following criteria are recommended for the selection of the AA.

 - i.
 The area shall be familiar and readily accessible to the building evacuees. - ii.
 It shall be able to accommodate the full occupant load (or evacuees) of the said building. - iii.
 It shall be far enough to avoid falling debris, collapsing structures and/or spread of the fire/incident. - iv.
-A distance at least equal to the height of the building, and no less than 20m away is recommended for locating the AA, or alternately, it can be in a protected area shielded from the burning building by a fire barrier or fire wall, or it may be in an adjacent building if it offers sufficient protection and is able to accommodate the evacuees.) - v.
-The AA shall not interfere with the firefighting/response operations and/or its responding forces.
+A distance more than one and a half the height of the building is recommended for locating the AA, or alternately, it can be in a protected area shielded from the burning building by a fire barrier or fire wall, or it may be in an adjacent building if it offers sufficient protection and is able to accommodate the evacuees.) - v.
+The AA shall not interfere with the fire fighting/response operations and/or its responding forces.